Building a Better Tomorrow

 Riding lessons started when I was 6 and I never looked back.
 The more time I spent with horses, the more I noticed how different I felt with them.
 Accepted, unconditionally loved, guided, educated, free from all other cares.
 Most horse people feel this to a degree, we understand the healing power of horses on an innate level.

-I began to understand this healing on a much deeper level, when my mother was diagnosed with Breast Cancer.
-Our horses saved her life, they gently guided us through something we did not know how to navigate.
+I began to understand this healing on a much deeper level, when my mother was diagnosed with Breast Cancer during my senior year of high school.
+Our horses gently guided us through something we did not know how to navigate.
+They helped us find peace and be in the moment through times of fear and uncertainty.

 From there a new obsession was born, and opportunities came that allowed me to witness the healing power of horses over and over again....from volunteering for a therapeutic riding facility, BINA, to helping a veteran friend heal, to my newest adventure of volunteering for Saratoga WarHorse.
 After watching the amazing transformations happen with veterans at SWH, I wanted them to have an opportunity to continue.
 So I founded Project Comeback with the simple idea that veterans could comeback and spend time with program horses to continue the connection that was made.